revue-org/shared-slides/git/branching-merging.md

 * The (now fixed) files should get added to the stage with `git add`
 * The merge operation can be concluded through `git commit`
   * In case of merge, the message is pre-filled in
+  * If the message is okay, `git commit --no-edit` can be used to use it without editing

 ---